SudeepRed/ShapeKeyTransfer_Addon_Blender/README.md

 An Addon to Transfer ShapeKeys between a Source Object and a Destination Object

 ## How to Install?
     1. Download the zip from Github.
-Extracct the .py file
+Extract the .py file
     2. In blender Go to Edit-> Preferences-> Install-> Select the ShapeKeyTransferTool.py file.
     3. Enable the Addon by checking the tick box.